evilbaschdi/Folders2Hash/README.md

 ## Requirements ##

 ! https://github.com/evilbaschdi/EvilBaschdi.Core is required for this project !
-This will be provided through nuget packages from myget.org
+This package will be provided adding a myget.org path by nuget.config

-Now you can open and rebuild the Folders2Md5 project.
-The EvilBaschdi.Core project will be rebuild automatically as a pre-build step of Folders2Md5.